compose-spec/compose-spec/spec.md

 ### userns_mode

 `userns_mode` s to set user namespace for service.
-Supported values are platform specific and might depend on platform configuration
+Supported values are platform specific and MAY depend on platform configuration

 ```yml